 Croatian pizzas are larger than life and filling as fuck.
 Pardon my French.
 The toppings are on display when it comes to Dubrovnik pizza.
 Tuna, arugula, and sardines, oh my!

-A common Croatian pizza topping is some form of pork like prosciutto (pršut) or Dalmatian ham, a regional specialty.
+A common Croatian pizza topping is some form of prosciutto (pršut) or Dalmatian ham, a regional specialty.
 Croatia is not as absent as Hungary or the Czech Republic when it comes to vegetarian options, but most traditional dishes consist of some type of meat.

 Like Dubrovnik pizza, pasta is a cheap option that will not disappoint.
 Most restaurants will serve the delicious basics in large portions, tasting like it’s (almost) fresh from Italy.
 There are a few spaghetterias in the Old Town that are a little more sophisticated too, but I suggest saving your Kuna for the city’s seafood, dining on pasta and pizza out of the Old Town.